top of page

 • Calcium Supplement

-• Uromastyx require large amounts of floor space in their terrariums.
-A 40-gallon tank is the size required for an adult.
-A smaller baby can be temporarily housed in a 20-gallon
+• Agamids require large amounts of floor space in their terrariums.
+A 40-gallon tank is a good starter tank for a baby, while an adult will need at least a 75 gallon or 120 for larger species

-• We recommend all uromastyx be kept on a loose substrate to allow for digging, burrowing, and a more naturalistic environment.
-Coconut fiber, Reptisoil, calcium free sand, and Bio Dude Terra Sahara are all suitable options.
+• We recommend all agamids be kept on a loose substrate to allow for digging, burrowing, and a more naturalistic environment.
+Reptisoil, calcium free sand, stone desert and Bio Dude Terra Sahara are all suitable options.

-• Uromastyx’s need a hot basking site that reaches 115-125 degrees and a cooler area between 78-80 degrees.
+• Agamid’s need a hot basking site that reaches 120-135 degrees and a cooler area between 78-80 degrees.
 No night heat is required.
-They require UVB lighting for proper calcium absorption.
-UVB lighting should be delivered in the form of a mercury vapor bulb or linear style 10.0 UVB tube.
+UVB lighting should be delivered in the form linear style 10.0 UVB tube.

-• 30-40% humidity is ideal.
-Uromastyx receive their moisture through their food and do not require a water bowl
+• 0-40% humidity is ideal.
+Agamids receive their moisture through their food and do not require a water bowl

-• Uromastyx are herbivores and should be fed a variety of fresh vegetables- see feeder brochure.
+• Some agamids are herbivores and should be fed a variety of fresh vegetables- see species list in this brochure for details.

 Remove any uneaten food each night from your pet’s enclosure.